mu-arch/ComfyMods/Chatter/README.md

   * Move **and** resize the chat panel using the mouse (see below).
   * Change change layouts on the fly between `WithHeaderRow` and `SingleRow` layouts (see below).
   * Chat filters with a dynamic UI.
+  * Set the default chat message type from say to say/shout/whisper!
+  * Set the default content row toggles to enable on start!

 ### Move/Resize/Toggle